BeauBouchard/garden-quest/docs/installation.md

 ```

+## Additional Instructions

 ### SDCC Full Install

+### For Windows Users

+You can use LCC and can skip installation, if you want you can download and run from [here](https://sdcc.sourceforge.net/snap.php#Windows).

 ### For Linux users

+You can download the latest version of [SDCC here at their release page](https://sdcc.sourceforge.net/snap.php#Linux).

 To install Extract the binary kit to a temporary directory.
 This will create a new directory called 'sdcc-4.3.0' in the temporary directory.

 ```bash
   cd ~